First measurement of near-threshold J/$\psi $ exclusive photoproduction off the proton: The experiment

 We extract the $J/\psi$ and BH yields in bins of beam energy or $t$.
 The $J/\psi $ yield is obtained by performing a binned likelihood fit to the invariant mass spectra, as in Fig.~\ref{fig:minv}, with a Gaussian signal and linear background.

-The reduction of the background in the BH region by more than three orders of magnitude after applying the $e/\pi $ selections event-by-event is not enough to completely eliminate the pion contamination.
+The reduction of the background in the BH region by more than three orders of magnitude after applying the electron/pion selections event-by-event is not enough to completely eliminate the pion contamination.
 On average the remaining sample contains $54\%$ pions.
-To extract the BH yield we fit the peak and the pion background of the $p/E$ distribution for one of the lepton candidates, while applying the $p/E$ selection for the other candidate.
+To extract the BH yield we fit the peak and the pion background of the $p/E$ distribution for one of the lepton candidates, while applying the $p/E$ selection for the other candidate (see Supplemental Material).

 We have performed Monte Carlo simulations of both $J/\psi $ and continuum BH production.
 The BH diagrams can be calculated in QED.
 We have used two BH generators, one based on analytical calculations \cite{Berger} and another \footnote{R. Jones, Numerical calculations of the tree level QED diagrams using Diracxx package: https://github.com/rjones30/Diracxx} based on numerical calculations of the diagrams.
 We generate the $J/\psi $-proton final state using an exponential $t$-dependence and a cross section as a function of the beam energy obtained from our measurement, followed by the $J/\psi \to e^+e^-$ decay assuming helicity conservation.